 For YouTube, always film in landscape mode (horizontal).

-If you want to document your design process on your CAD / CAM software, or if you want to include some screenshots in your video, it might be interesting to use a screen recording software (there are free native one both on Windows and Mac).
+If you want to document your design process on your CAD/CAM software, or if you want to include some screenshots in your video, it might be interesting to use screen recording software (there are free native ones both on Windows and Mac).

 - Some are online, like Vimeo or Canva, and are often the easiest to start with.

 - Some are software you need to install on your computer.
-We recommand Shotcut or DaVinci Resolve free versions as they both feature beginner's friendly tutorials to familiarize yourself with their interface and get started
+We recommend Shotcut or DaVinci Resolve free versions as they both feature beginner-friendly tutorials to familiarize yourself with their interface and get started.

 Basics of Editing